 The Dry season from June to September is the best time for wildlife viewing in Akagera.
 Wildlife is easier to spot because the vegetation is thinner and animals gather around the lakes, which are a big feature of the park.

 With around 480 species recorded, Akagera offers excellent birding.
 Of the 480 species, 100 birds are not found in any other protected area in Rwanda.
-Akagera is Rwanda’s second most important birding site after Nyungwe, and the two parks complement each other perfectly – very few birds recorded in Rwanda can’t be found in either park.
+Akagera Rwanda’s second most important birding site after Nyungwe, and the two parks complement each other perfectly.
 Akagera is a good place to see a variety of raptors, including bateleur, white-backed and Ruppell’s griffon vultures, and brown snake eagle.

 The birdlife in Akagera National Park is good year-round.
 Each season offers a different array of species.
 The Dry season, from June to September, is best for francolins, many wetland birds, nightjars and owls.
 The early rainy season, in October, is best for lapwings and many open grassland birds.
 Songbirds are most active from September to November and again in March and April.
 Colonial breeding water birds like cormorants, darters, herons, storks, and ibises mainly breed from February to July.
 Migratory birds are present from November to April.

 The climate in Akagera is usually moderate to warm.
 The average temperatures are quite uniform throughout the year.
-It is advised to take warm clothing for early morning or night game drives.
+Advised to take warm clothing for early morning or night game drives.
 Akagera’s Dry season is from June to September.
-There are two Wet seasons.
+There two Wet seasons.
 The ‘short rains’ are from October to December and the ‘long rains’ are from March to May.

 June, July & August – Afternoon temperatures are usually around 27°C/81°F. Most days are sunny with a fine, clear sky.
 It gets cold at night, with minimum temperatures around 14°C/57°F. It’s usually cold in the early morning as well.